mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 117 - Unrealistic Data/readme.md

 # Exceptions 🛑

-On some domains and under regulation we cannot use real data.
+On some domains and under regulation we can't use real data.

 We should fake it with meaningful data.